First Year Courses

 International Human Rights Advocacy – #235 – 3 credits

 International Human Rights Advocacy is designed to be a fun and exciting simulation-based seminar that fulfills three credits of the experiential learning requirement.
 No textbooks are required for this course—we will instead be using on-line and library materials.
-The seminar will be valuable for any student who is interested in improving your general lawyering skills, such as researching, writing, editing, interviewing, public speaking, and collaborating—all of which are in high demand by future employers.
+The seminar will be valuable for any student who is interested in improving your general lawyering skills, such as researching, writing, editing, interviewing, public speaking, and collaborating—all of which are in high demand by legal employers.
 The course is tailored each semester to meet the specific interests of the students; therefore, the students will help select the human rights issues and the countries on which we will focus throughout the semester (including, for example, how the international human rights system can be brought to bear within the United States and Canada).
 In this simulation, students will work together in their roles as newly hired staff attorneys for a recently created (fictitious) non-governmental organization called Global Human Rights Advocates (GHRA).
-For example, among other projects, GHRA staff attorneys will draft a new international human rights treaty on a cutting-edge human rights issue.
-As another initiative, each staff attorney will select a specific human rights situation within a particular country on which he or she will write a “shadow report” (a report that is submitted to a human rights entity by a non-governmental organization).
-Substantial guidance and feedback are provided, and no prior knowledge of international law is necessary—everyone is welcome.
+Among other projects, students will have an opportunity to visit the Canadian Museum for Human Rights in Winnipeg, Manitoba, Canada (optional).
+Substantial guidance and feedback are provided throughout the course, and no prior knowledge of international law is necessary—everyone is welcome.

 International Petroleum Law & Transactions - #291 - 1 credit

 Jurisdiction in Indian Country - #256 - 3 credits